Delivering Financial Data

 About the Author- Nikolas Perrault

-Nikolas Perrault is a Chartered Financial Analyst with significant experience in the financial, technology, and natural resources industries.
+Nikolas Perrault is a Chartered Financial Analyst with significant experience in the financial, technology, and natural resource industries.
 As founder and CEO of M&A and Capital Market Advisory consulting firm Twilight Capital, Mr. Perrault provides strategic advice to select clients on a global scale.
 Twilight’s primary focus is natural resource companies.
 Additional areas of interest include AI, healthcare, and Fintech.